danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 ## Conclusion

 This post has covered the shortcomings of current technical interview methods, particularly focusing on the live coding round, which often fails to accurately assess the skills and capabilities crucial for real-world software engineering roles.
-From biased evaluation against diverse thinking styles to unrealistic time pressures, these practices can inadvertently exclude highly qualified candidates.
+From biased evaluation against diverse thinking styles to unrealistic time pressures, this practice can inadvertently exclude qualified candidates.

 However, there is hope for improvement.
 By re-evaluating the assessment criteria to align more closely with the skills that drive successful engineering projects, a more effective and inclusive hiring process is possible.